Andy Dick: Controversies and incidents

 In October 2010, Dick was seen exposing himself and making a commotion at Café Audrey in Hollywood.

 In January 2011, Dick was ejected from the AVN Awards, a pornographic movie awards ceremony, after repeatedly groping and stalking adult film actor Tera Patrick and drag queen Chi Chi LaRue.

 In April 2011, Dick was at a party connected with Newport Beach Film Festival.
 He appeared intoxicated, exposed himself, urinated on a backdrop and afterwards destroyed it by pulling it down.
 The organizers said this caused thousands of dollars of damage and considered suing Dick over the incident.

 In August 2011, Dick was a guest on Greg Fitzsimmons' radio show and made antisemitic statements about Howard Stern, calling Stern a "money-grubbing Jew" and a "hook-nosed Jew".

 In October 2017, Dick was fired from a role in the independent film Raising Buchanan due to allegations of inappropriate behavior that, according to The Hollywood Reporter, "included groping people's genitals, unwanted kissing/licking and sexual propositions of at least four members of the production".
 Dick denied most of the allegations and said: "I might have kissed somebody on the cheek to say goodbye and then licked them.
 That's my thing – I licked Carrie Fisher at a roast.
 It's me being funny."
 In the same month, he was also fired and escorted off the set of the film Vampire Dad due to "multiple, flagrant acts of improper conduct and inappropriate contact with several crew members".
 He later said: "I overtook my medication and took too many Xanax and I was a bit loopy ...
 I won't do it anymore.
 I won't lick anyone's face anymore.
 We have an agreement."

 In 2019, a man knocked out Dick with a punch to the head, causing him to be sent to a hospital to be monitored for a brain bleed.
 The man accused Dick of groping him and punched Dick in retaliation.

-In April 2022, Dick alleged he was mugged in Las Vegas, presenting with severe facial injuries.